ampacheco/fgt-basic-lab/ReadMe.md

 ## About this Repo
-Create a Basic Two Workloads Setup to demostrate Fortigate Traffic Filtering N/S and E/W.
+Create a Basic Two Workloads Setup to demonstrate Fortigate Traffic Filtering N/S and E/W.